 Vacations are one of the most common opportunities for a pet to become lost.
 Because you’re out of your pet’s familiar comfort zone, and are unlikely to know those around you, it may be even more difficult than usual to retrieve a pet that has gone missing during a family vacation.
+At PetHub it’s our mission to ensure every family’s pet stays safe, healthy and home for the rest of their lives.
+That’s why we’ve done the research on the best ways to keep the family pet safe and with you during your vacay.

 Another important precaution is to have your pet microchipped.
 This tiny device can be inserted underneath the pet’s skin with a long, thin needle, causing no more discomfort than the average vaccination.
 It contains not only your pet’s basic information, medical history, and your contact information.
 Even if your lost dog or cat somehow ends up in a shelter or emergency clinic a few states away, there’s the possibility for reunification.